 Congrats, you're a new kitten owner!
 Raising a kitten is fun and adorable.
 It's also pretty easy, but there are some particulars you need to know going in, especially when it comes to feeding.
 Kittens are very hungry, and there are some special steps you need to take!
 Here's everything you need to know about what and how much to feed a kitten.

 Your kitten's dietary needs depend on its age.
 Most adoptable kittens will be at least 8 weeks old.
-Our guide starts at 4 weeks old, for those who may have rescued very young kittens, but keep in mind that a cat that young should ideally still be feeding from its mother.
-If you've rescued kittens younger than 4 weeks old, Best Friends Animal Society has feeding tips covered.
+Our guide starts earlier, for those who may have rescued very young kittens, but keep in mind that a cat that young should ideally still be nursing from its mother.
+If you've rescued kittens younger than 4 weeks old, you should be bottle feeding kitten formula.

-At 8-12 weeks old, kittens should be fed wet kitten food four times a day.
+An 8-week old kitten should be fed wet kitten food two to three times a day.
 Kittens at this age need a ton of calories: three times as many as adult cats need!
-They should eat roughly one can of kitten food per day (divided among four meals).
+A 2-month-old kitten eats roughly one can of kitten food per day.
 Don't worry, it's hard to forget to feed your kitten at this age: Most will loudly let you know when they're hungry.
 You can also leave out some dry food for your kitten.

-At 4-6 months old, keep their three-meals-a-day feeding schedule the same, but begin to notice how much your kitty is eating, and adjust accordingly.
-You might see their previously voracious hunger levels go down to more manageable hunger levels around this age.
+For a 4-month-old kitten keep their three-meals-a-day feeding schedule the same, but begin to notice how much your kitty is eating, and adjust accordingly.
+You might see their previously voracious hunger levels go down to more manageable hunger levels around 4 to 6 months of age.

 At 12 months old, you can switch your cat from kitten food to adult cat food.
 Your kitty is fully grown or near it, and no longer needs the high levels of fat and protein in kitten food.
 Depending on your cat's hunger levels, you can probably feed them two meals a day now, instead of the previous three.
 Be sure to feed them their two meals at the same time every day.